 Police Cadet/Police Officer (Lateral/Police Academy Graduate)

-Classification: Police Officer/Cadet Department Name: Police Department Job Number: MB2019-PA2564 Status: Open until filled Priority Screening Date: 09/08/2019 Recruitment Status: Apply today!
-Application Screening Begins: Monday, Sept.
-9, 2019
+Classification: Police Officer/Cadet Department Name: Police Department Job Number: MB2019-PA2564 Status: Open until filled Priority Screening Date: Recruitment Status: Apply today!
+Applications will be reviewed on a rolling basis until the position is filled.

 Position Description: Powered by an inspiring Founding Vision Statement, California State University, Monterey Bay (WWW.CSUMB.EDU) is a comprehensive, mid-sized four-year university whose staff and faculty help transform student lives by emphasizing project-based learning, requiring service learning, and promoting multicultural and global perspectives on and beyond the campus community.
 CSUMB is both an MSI and HSI and has a vibrant, diverse student body of nearly 7000 students and growing.
 Our faculty and staff, many of whom live in campus housing, appreciate living and working about one mile from the shores of the beautiful Monterey Bay.
 As one of the 23 campuses in the California State University (CSU) system, we offer excellent benefits, including housing, and competitive salaries for our faculty and staff.
 During our 25th Silver Anniversary Celebration in 2019-20, we will complete two major building projects: the College of Arts, Humanities and Social Sciences and the Student Union.
 By 2030, CSUMB's sustainability initiative is to be carbon neutral.